Murder in the Library: The Best American Mystery Stories/The Best American Mystery & Suspense

 The series was started in 1997 with The Best American Mystery Stories 1997 (edited by Penzler and guest editor Robert B. Parker), as part of Houghton Mifflin’s The Best American series, and follows the same procedure with other titles in the series for choosing stories: the series editor (Penzler) picks out about fifty potential stories and the guest editor chooses twenty or or so for publication.
 The runner-ups (and other noteworthy stories) are listed in the appendix.

-The original series lasted twenty-four volumes, and then in 2020 it was announced that long-time editor Penzler was out, and that Steph Cha would be taking over as series editor, and that the series would be retitled The Best American Mystery and Suspense, beginning in 2021.
-The dropped the word “Stories” from the title, and promised a more diverse selection of authors.
+The original series lasted twenty-four volumes, and then in 2020 it was announced that long-time editor Penzler was out, and that Steph Cha would be taking over as series editor, and that the series would be retitled The Best American Mystery and Suspense.
+They dropped the word “Stories” from the title, and promised a more diverse selection of authors.

-In response, Otto Penzler announced that the Mysterious Bookshop would be unleashing his own series of annual best-of’s, cleverly entitled The Mysterious Bookshop Presents The Best Mysteries of the Year.
+In response, the presumably miffed Otto Penzler announced that the Mysterious Bookshop would be unleashing his own series of annual best-of’s, cleverly entitled The Mysterious Bookshop Presents The Best Mysteries of the Year.

 For all the promised wokefullness of the original series, and the chest pounding of the rival series editors, in many cases the same authors—if not the same stories—have appeared in both series.